subh-775/Rice-Disease-Classification/README.md

 This project utilizes deep learning and Transfer Learning with ResNet50 to classify rice crop diseases.

 ## 🪶 Usage
-You can directly use the model available at : <a href="https://huggingface.co/spaces/Subh775/RiceSage">HF Spaces</a>.
+The model can be directy accessed through : <a href="https://huggingface.co/spaces/Subh775/RiceSage">HF Spaces</a>.

 ## 🌿 Project Overview
 This project aims to develop a robust classification model to identify the health condition of rice crops based on their images.